-OUTLANDER (published in the U.K. under the title “CROSS STITCH”) is the first novel in the very popular Outlander series by Diana Gabaldon.
-Read on for a description of the book by the author.
+OUTLANDER (also published in the U.K. under the title "CROSS STITCH") is the best-selling first novel in my Outlander series of books.
+It was first published in the U.S.A. in 1990.

 What Is OUTLANDER?